-H. Social transfers in kind (D6)
+H. Social transfers in kind

-- 8.134 As explained in section G, the secondary distribution of income account is concerned with how income is redistributed among sectors by means of transfers in cash or transfers that are treated as if they are in cash.
-However, there remains an important class of transfers that are recorded as transfers in kind.
+- 9.1409.149 As explained in section G, the secondary distribution of income transfers other than social transfers in kind account is concerned with how income is redistributed among sectors by means of transfers in cash or transfers that are treated as if they are in cash.
+However, there remains an important class of transfers that are recorded as a transfer of consumption expenditure originally undertaken by general government and NPISHs.
+These are described as social transfers in kind.
 Social transfers in kind consist of goods and services provided to households by government and NPISHs either free or at prices that are not economically significant.
-These transfers are sufficiently distinctive that two separate accounts are devoted to recording them. - 8.135 Social transfers in kind consist of final consumption expenditure undertaken by government and NPISHs on behalf of households.
+These transfers are sufficiently distinctive that two separate accounts are devoted to recording them. - 9.1419.150 Social transfers in kind consist of final consumption expenditure undertaken by government and NPISHs on behalf of households.
 For this reason they are described as individual goods and services.
-This is in distinction from public goods such as defence and street lighting, which the System refers to as collective services.
-(There is more discussion on the difference between individual and collective expenditure of government in chapter 9.)
+This is in distinction from public goods such as defence and street lighting, which the SNA refers to as collective services.
+(There is more discussion on the difference between individual and collective expenditure of government in chapter 910.)
 There are two main reasons why government may choose to provide individual services to households.
-One is that by meeting the - needs of very large sections, or even all, the population centrally there are cost efficiencies to be realised.
-The other is that the government can ensure that these services are available to the population at reasonable cost to households, prescribe the standards of the service to be observed and can insist that households avail themselves of the services, for example by requiring children to attend school. - 8.136 For some analytical purposes, it is instructive to consider a measure of household consumption that includes the goods and services provided as social transfers in kind.
+One is that by meeting the needs of very large sections, or even all, the population centrally there are cost efficiencies to be realized.
+The other is that the government can ensure that these services are available to the population at reasonable cost to households, prescribe the standards of the service to be observed and can insist that households avail themselves of the services, for example by requiring children to attend school.

+9.1429.151 For some analytical purposes, it is instructive to consider a measure of household consumption that includes the goods and services provided as social transfers in kind.
 The expanded view of consumption, though, must be matched by a similarly extended view of income since household saving is unaffected by this different perspective.
-In order to accommodate this different view of household income and consumption, the System introduces two accounts, one of which derives an alternative measure of income (the redistribution of income in kind account) and the other shows the alternative measure of consumption.
-The second is the use of adjusted disposable income account and is described in chapter 9.
+In order to accommodate this different view of household income and consumption, the SNA introduces two accounts, one of which derives an alternative measure of income (the redistribution of income social transfers in kind account, described below.
+The second account shows the alternative measure of consumption (the use of adjusted disposable income adjusted for social transfers in kind account) and is described in chapter 910.